ivanp7/lisp-semantic-highlight.vim/README.md

 ## Customization

+Please note that semantic highlight in Vim looks better with a white-n-black color theme, for example, 'monochrome' theme.

 Set `g:semanticTermColors` and/or `g:semanticGUIColors` to a list of colors, then run `RebuildSemanticColors` to flush the cache.
 The color lists look like:

 ```